TheTimeShare/100-Days-of-SwiftUI/README.md

 # The course
 Day 0 - tips and advice before you start
-Day 1 - variables, constants, strings, and numbers
+Day 1 - variables, constants, strings, and numbers <br>